GammaTauAI/opentau/milestone2.md

 #### Heuristic

-Secondly, we have implemented our heuristic $h$, which is part of the compiler $\mathcal{K}$.
+We have implemented our heuristic $h$.
 The heuristic traverses the program's abstract syntax tree identifying different types, which will be scored.
 Some types terminate the heuristic early and denote that the program cannot possibly be correct.
 The scores are summed to compose $q$ using the following table:

 | Type                                     | Score | Correct          |
 | ---------------------------------------- | ----- | ---------------- |